Holidays

 Make a warming fall pasta dish to go with your Turkey by combining fall favorites like butternut squash, kale and turkey sausage with orecchiette pasta.

 We hope this guide to the 101 best Thanksgiving sides for your table has given you plenty of inspiration for your next feast.
+A well-chosen mix also gives guests room to discover something new without losing the touch of their time-honored favorites.

 For even more fun Thanksgiving ideas, check out other experiences happening on Classpop!